diegomoura09/HubPDF/replit.md

 ## Overview

-HubPDF is a streamlined web-based PDF processing platform built with FastAPI that offers 7 essential PDF manipulation tools completely free during the beta period.
-The application provides core PDF operations: juntar PDFs, dividir PDFs, extrair páginas, comprimir PDFs, converter PDF para DOCX, extrair texto, and convert PDF para imagens.
-Built with security and simplicity in mind, it features a calm color palette (blue, green, gray tones), multilingual support (Portuguese-BR as default, English optional), Google OAuth integration, and admin dashboard for user management.
-All features are 100% free with unlimited operations and no watermarks during beta.
+HubPDF is a 100% free, educational web-based PDF processing platform built with FastAPI as an academic project for CST ADS (Análise e Desenvolvimento de Sistemas) at Cruzeiro do Sul / Braz Cubas university.
+The platform offers 7 essential PDF manipulation tools completely free: juntar PDFs, dividir PDFs, extrair páginas, comprimir PDFs, converter PDF para DOCX, extrair texto, and convert PDF para imagens.
+Built with focus on sustainability, LGPD compliance, and digital accessibility, it features a calm color palette (blue, green, gray tones), multilingual support (Portuguese-BR as default, English optional), Google OAuth integration, and admin dashboard for user management.
+All features are 100% free with unlimited operations and no watermarks.
+Developer: Diego Moura de Andrade.
+Contact: diego.andrade@cs.brazcubas.edu.br.

+## Recent Changes (November 2024)

+- Transformed platform into 100% free educational tool by removing all paid plan references
+- Contact form updated with 3 subjects: Feedback, Reportar Erro, Sugestões
+- Simplified dashboard to show only welcome message and quick access to tools
+- Removed all pricing pages, upgrade prompts, and subscription management UI
+- Cleaned locales/pt.json to remove all paid-tier strings and messaging
+- Added institutional messaging emphasizing free, educational, and non-commercial nature

 ## User Preferences